Commercial Property Conveyancing

 Mistake #2: Overlooking lease details

 Overlooking specific terms in a lease leads to significant future issues.
 If lease details like property usage rules or subletting permissions are missed, you will face unexpected legal challenges.
 Should such a problem occur, go over the lease agreement with a legal expert to understand your options.
 You will need to renegotiate terms or deal with disputes.
-To avoid such an oversight, meticulously examine every clause in the lease documents.
+To avoid such an oversight, examine every clause in the lease documents.
 Ask questions to clarify any terms that seem unclear.
 A thorough review helps you catch and address potential problems early on.

 Mistake #3: Inadequate communication